jedisct1/libsodium-doc/helpers/padding.md

 Most modern cryptographic constructions disclose message lengths.
 The ciphertext for a given message will always have the same length, or add a constant number of bytes to it.

 For most applications, this is not an issue.
 But in some specific situations, such as interactive remote shells, hiding the length may be desirable.
-Padding solves can be used for that purpose.
+Padding can be used for that purpose.

 This API was introduced in libsodium 1.0.14.